Too Human: Unreal Engine dispute

 In May 2005, Silicon Knights and Epic Games announced that Silicon Knights would be using Epic's Unreal Engine 3 for all of their next-gen projects.
 Early development of the Xbox 360 incarnation of Too Human began on various incomplete versions of the engine.

 On July 19, 2007, Silicon Knights sued Epic Games due to "breach of contract", including "inadequacies" of Epic's support, service, and cooperation with Silicon Knights concerning Unreal Engine 3.
 Among claims, Silicon Knights accused Epic of missing the deadline to provide a fully functional version of their engine.
 In August, Epic Games counter-sued Silicon Knights for copyright infringement, breach of contract and misappropriation of trade secrets.
 Epic Games prevailed in the lawsuit and won its counter-suit for $4.45 million on May 30, 2012.
 As a result, Silicon Knights was forced to recall and destroy all unsold copies of their Unreal Engine games, including Too Human.
 This resulted in Silicon Knights canceling upcoming games that were set to use the Unreal Engine as a base engine.

 In January 2013, Silicon Knights served a recall notice to Microsoft to remove Too Human from the Xbox Marketplace (now known as the Xbox Games Store).
-Despite this, in June 2019, Microsoft re-released Too Human on the Xbox Games Store as a free title and made backward compatible with the Xbox One.
+Despite this, in June 2019, Microsoft re-released Too Human on the Xbox Games Store as a free title and made it backward compatible with the Xbox One.